 Erik is an oceanographer and climate scientist, investigating the time scales and pathways of the global ocean circulation.
 His research focuses on how currents and eddies in the ocean transport heat and nutrients, as well as marine organisms and plastics between different regions of the ocean.

 Erik received his PhD in physical oceanography in 2009 from Utrecht University in the Netherlands.
 He worked in Europe, the USA, Australia and now the United Kingdom.
 He authored more than 50 peer-reviewed articles on ocean circulation in journals including Science, Nature Communications, PNAS, Global Change Biology and Proceedings of the Royal Society B.

-Erik currently holds a lectureship jointly between Imperial's Grantham Institute and Department of Physics.
+Erik currently holds an honorary lectureship at Imperial's Grantham Institute.
 He is also an Associate Investigator of the Australian Research Council (ARC) Centre of Excellence for Climate System Science.

 Erik is the winner of the 2016 European Geosciences Union (EGU) Ocean Division Outstanding Young Scientist Award.
 In 2013, Erik was awarded a Discovery Early Career Researcher Award (DECRA) by the Australian Research Council.

 Erik is a strong science communicator, with appearances on international television, radio and newspapers.
 He was a Media Fellow with the Australian Government Climate Commission and has co-hosted a section on sea level rise in Tuvalu in the international documentary series Tipping Points.
 He is a sought-after international expert on oceanography, having done over 200 interviews with media outlets including CCN, BBC, NBC, ABC, New York Times, Wall Street Journal, Guardian, TIME magazine, AP, and Reuters.